gioma68/mondrian-dsp/README.md

 Use ant in your source project main folder.

-1. Compile com.mysample.mondrian.dsp with custom code (e.g. "USERNAME") using same java version running pentaho server
+1. Compile com.mysample.mondrian.dsp with your session var (e.g. "USERNAME") using the same java version running pentaho server.

 ##Deployment